Pupil premium arrangements

 - Shenley Academy draws upon evidence from our own and others’ experience to allocate the funding to the activities that were most likely to have an impact on improving achievement.

-- The school ensures that a designated senior leader, an Assistant Principal, plus the Principal, have a clear overview of how the funding is being allocated and the difference it is making to the outcomes for pupils termly.
+- The school ensures that a designated senior leader, an Assistant Headteacher, plus the Headteacher, have a clear overview of how the funding is being allocated and the difference it is making to the outcomes for pupils termly.

 - The school also ensures that class and subject teachers know which pupils are eligible for the pupil premium so that they can take responsibility for accelerating their progress through the use of an ‘at a glance booklet’ and their seating plans in classrooms.